ReactiumCore/Reactium/docs/static-site.md

 </html>
 ```

-## Generating a Static Site
+## Generating the Static Site

-1. To generate a static site, run the following command:
+1. Run the following command from the project root:

 ```
 $ npm run static